rdhr/CALiPPSO.jl/README.md

 Note that different solvers require different choices of attributes and/or arguments.
 Refer to the [documentation](https://rdhr.github.io/CALiPPSO.jl/dev/changing_default.html#changing_the_solver) for more options and advanced usage.

+### Other examples

+You can find other examples of how CALiPPSO is used in dimensions d=3,4,5, and other features in the [Examples section](https://rdhr.github.io/CALiPPSO.jl/dev/tests.html) of the documentation.

 ### Advanced usage

 For other features, advanced usage, and more details of how `produce_jammed_configuration!` works please refer to the [documentation](https://rdhr.github.io/CALiPPSO.jl/dev/mainfunction.html).